itpartnersillinois/studyabroad/scholarships.md

 ---
 Additional campus-wide scholarships are available on the [Education Abroad website](https://www.studyabroad.illinois.edu/outgoing-students/costs-scholarships/scholarships/index.html)

-For each study abroad program, the CoE Scholarship application deadline is the same as the program application deadline
+For each study abroad program, the CoE Scholarship application deadline is the same as the program application deadline.

 ## College of Education Student Scholarship